Back to guidesFuneral costs and pricing

 National providers (Willed, Bare Cremation, Salvos Funerals) may operate in some regional WA areas, but their coverage maps should be checked directly.
 Transport surcharges for regional areas can add $2 to $7.50 per kilometre to the base price.

-Compare national providers.
+National versus local providers.
 WA has fewer local budget providers than the eastern states.
-National providers like Salvos ($2,788 to $3,124) and Willed ($3,699) may offer competitive pricing that undercuts local quotes.
+National providers such as Salvos ($2,788 to $3,124) and Willed ($3,699) publish pricing that families can use as a comparison point against local quotes.

-Understand the 25-year grant.
-If choosing burial, factor in the renewal cost that will fall to the next generation.
-This ongoing expense does not exist in most other states and should be part of the decision between cremation and burial.
+The 25-year grant.
+Where burial is being considered, the renewal cost that falls to the next generation is part of the picture.
+This ongoing expense does not exist in most other states.

-Ask for the MCB fee schedule.
+The MCB fee schedule.
 The funeral director passes through cemetery fees on the invoice.
-Check the published MCB schedule to verify you are being charged the gazetted rate, not a marked-up figure.
+The published MCB schedule shows the gazetted rate, which families can check the invoiced cemetery component against.

 Frequently asked questions